endolith/Salamander-Drumkit/readme.md

 ## Salamander Drumkit Trim.sfz by Jesse Chappell

 The original audio files in the above archives included some silent audio before the drum hits in almost all samples, causing unnecessary latency.
 Here is a ZIP with an edited set of the audio files from essej with the extra silence trimmed from them.
 They also correct some end of sample issues.
-So use the `Salamander Drumkit Trim.sfz` file instead when using the modified samples, which removes the unnecessary fixes made previously for the kick end offset. - [Trimmed Files](https://drive.google.com/file/d/1K1gbuUhSqlMem2sZI48NHSrqdJ6Uheh8/view?usp=sharing).
+So use the `Salamander Drumkit Trim.sfz` file instead when using the modified samples, which removes the unnecessary fixes made previously for the kick end offset. - [Trimmed Files](https://drive.google.com/file/d/1K1gbuUhSqlMem2sZI48NHSrqdJ6Uheh8/view?usp=sharing).  [`salamanderDrumkitSamplesFixedOnsets.zip` 385M MD5: 8080018e91ad940efd884dde65bad207]